 Remove the air filter from the housing and spray carburetor cleaner into the air intake.
 Start your engine.
 If it starts and runs for a bit and then shuts down, you need to clean your carburetor.

 Repair: I recommend tackling the job of cleaning the carburetor yourself if you are a little mechanical and don’t mind working with small parts.
 If that’s you, follow my step-by-step directions in this guide to clean your carburetor.

-Most lawn mower manufacturers utilize other manufacturers’ engines such as Briggs and Stratton, Kawasaki, Honda and Kohler to name a few major players in the small engine market.
-You can usually find the model and spec on engine cover.
+Most lawn mower manufacturers utilize other manufacturers’ engines such as Briggs and Stratton, Kawasaki, Honda, and Kohler to name a few major players in the small engine market.
+You can usually find the model and spec on the engine cover.